-- ► Alternative 1: No Project-No Development Alternative assumes no renovation of the Gregory Bateson Building and continued operation of the building in its current condition. - Alternative 2: Restore Historic Features of the Gregory Bateson Building Alternative assumes that the historic features of the Gregory Bateson Building would be restored to the Secretary of the Interior Standards and Guidelines for the Restoration of Historic Buildings.
+- Alternative 1: No Project-No Development Alternative assumes no renovation of the Jesse M. Unruh Building, continued operation of the building in its current condition, and leaving the Capitol fountain in place in its non-operable condition. - ▶ Alternative 2: Restore Historic Features of the Jesse M. Unruh Building and Capitol Fountain Alternative assumes that the historic features of the Jesse M. Unruh Building and the Capitol fountain would be restored to the Secretary of the Interior Standards and Guidelines for the Restoration of Historic Buildings.
 The building restoration would be similar to the proposed project, but where project features conflict with historic features, this alternative would only implement building upgrades that could maintain or restore the historic characteristics of the building.
+In addition, the Capitol fountain would be repaired, water lines would be repaired, and the fountain made operable again.

-In compliance with CEQA, these Findings examine these two alternatives and the extent to which they lessen or avoid the project's potentially significant environmental effects while meeting the project objectives.
+In compliance with CEQA, these Findings examine these two alternatives and the extent to which they lessen or avoid the project's significant environmental effects while meeting the project objectives.